Ministry of Defence (Italy)

 The Ministry of Defence (Ministero della Difesa, or MDD) is the government body of the Italian Republic responsible for military and civil defence matters and managing the Italian Armed Forces.
 It is led by the Italian Minister of Defence, a position occupied by Guido Crosetto since October 2022.

-Initially created as Ministry of War, it was later renamed as Ministry of Defence, merging also the pre-existent Ministries of Navy and Air Force, after the end of World War II with the De Gasperi III Cabinet.
+The Ministry of Defence was created in 1947 by the merger of the Ministry of War, Ministry of the Navy, and Ministry of Aeronautics under the De Gasperi III Cabinet.

-The first Minister of defence was Luigi Gasparotto, succeeded to Cipriano Facchinetti, last Minister of war.
+The first Minister of Defence was Luigi Gasparotto.

 History

 The precursors of the Ministry of Defence were the Ministry of War and the Ministry of the Navy, among the first ministries created in the Kingdom of Sardinia.
-With the Italian unification, during the Cavour IV Cabinet, the division of the two Ministries remained, similar to the other European government bodies.
-On 30 August 1925 the Mussolini Cabinet established the Ministry of Air Force as the third military ministry, completing the creation of Italian Armed Forces.
-The Ministry of Air Force was managed almost without interruptions by Mussolini himself from its creation to the fall of Fascism in 1943, excluding in the period between 1929 and 1933 during which it was ruled by Italo Balbo.
-In the Italian Social Republic the Ministry of National Defence was created.
+With the Italian unification, during the Cavour IV Cabinet, the division of the two ministries remained, similar to other European government bodies.
+On 30 August 1925 the Mussolini Cabinet established the Ministry of Aeronautics as a third ministry with a military role; it oversaw both the Regia Aeronautica ("Royal Air Force") and civil aviation.
+In Mussolini's Italian Social Republic of 1943–1945, a Ministry of National Defence was created, but was abolished along with the rest of the Italian Social Republic upon the cessation of World War II and the Italian Civil War in 1945.

+The Ministries of War, the Navy, and Aeronautics came under the control of the Italian Republic when it replaced the Kingdom of Italy in June 1946.
 The Decree of the Temporary Head of State n.
-17 of 4 February 1947, issued during the De Gasperi III Cabinet, established the merger into the Ministry of Defence of former Ministries of War, Navy and Air Force that, autonomously and with their own regulations, had presided to organization tasks of state military defence until then.
-Provisions which led to the actual unification of the Ministry had been the law n.
+17 of 4 February 1947, issued during the De Gasperi III Cabinet, established the merger of the Ministries of War, Navy, and Aeronautics — which, autonomously and with their own regulations, had presided over matters of military defence until then — into the unified Ministry of Defence.
+Upon its creation, the Ministry of Defence inherited oversight of civil aviation from the Ministry of Aeronautics, but the Italian Republic transferred the responsibilities for civil aviation to the Ministry of Transport and Civil Aviation (Ministero dei trasporti e dell'aviazione civile) in 1963.

+The provisions which led to the actual unification of the Ministry were law n.
 1862 of 12 December 1962 and law n.
 1058 of 2 October 1964, with which that delegation was renewed and extended by civil personnel in order to conform to needs derived from the organization of central and peripheral services offices, as well as of factories and military arsenals.